 Probably the best time to visit Silves is during the medieval fair in August but it makes a pleasant change from the beach at any time of year.

-Practicalities: If neither of the tours above appeal, you can get to Silves on a boat trip up the River Arade from Portimão or Ferragudo, although the water was a bit whiffy when I visited.
+If neither of the Western Algarve tours mentioned above appeal, you can get to Silves on a boat trip up the River Arade from Portimão or Ferragudo.
 There are also buses from Portimão and Albufeira.

 7. Combine outdoor art and Algarve wine tasting at Quinta dos Vales

-Oh, and the wine, which you can taste in the shop or arrange for a tour and tasting session.
+Oh, and the wine, which you can taste in the shop or arrange for a tour and tasting session (in advance).

 See my article about Quinta dos Vales for more information.